psych252/psych252book/docs/23-bayesian_data_analysis2.md

 <img src="23-bayesian_data_analysis2_files/figure-html/unnamed-chunk-69-1.png" width="672" />

 ## Politeness data

+The data is drawn from @winter2012phonetic, and this section follows the excellent tutorial by @franke2019bayesian.

 (I'm skipping some of the steps of our recipe for Bayesian data analysis here.)